A Review of Chegg Tutors: Is the Online Tutoring Platform Worth It?

 Chegg lets students (or parents) purchase weekly or monthly plans that get them access to tutors with expertise in a wide range of subject areas.

 The company promotes an interactive tutoring experience, which lets students find the way they like to learn.
-Students and tutors can work via video chat or text chat.
+Students and tutors can work via video (like Zoom, Microsoft Teams, or Google Hangouts) chat or text chat.
 And they can collaborate on a virtual whiteboard, which lets both students and tutors write freely, edit, critique, and interact as they learn.

 Chegg offers tutors who can help with individual subject areas and offers test prep services for high school students looking to ace the ACT or SAT.
 Chegg tutors are available 24/7, ready to help students no matter the emergency.

 Chegg Tutor Pricing